I have recently upgraded my Hyper-V host and my network infrastructure to 10Gb.

 But after I set the VMQ, the error did not go away.

-Because as I mentioned in the beginning of this article, I am using one Converged Team for vmNIC (VMs) and for vNICs in the host as well.
+As I mentioned at the beginning of this article, I am using one Converged Team for vmNIC (VMs) and for vNICs in the host as well.

-If we look at the RSS on host, we can see the Base and Max processors for NIC1 is set to 0 and NIC2 is set to 16 as well, therefore the processor sets is overlapping with VMQ.
+If we look at the RSS on the host, we can see the Base and Max processors for NIC1 are set to 0 and NIC2 is set to 16 as well, therefore the processor sets are overlapping with VMQ.

 In this case, we will roughly split between RSS and Dynamic VMQ 50/50.